VITA Tax Clinic

 • Language services provided

 • Certified Acceptance Agent (CAA) for processing Individual Taxpayer Identification Number request (ITIN).
 An ITIN is required for undocumented workers (those in the U.S. without papers) who are working.
 If you earn money in the U.S. as a resident, citizen or visitor, you have to file income taxes.
-If you can’t get a Social Security number, you’ll need an Individual Taxpayer Identification Number (ITIN) to file your taxes.
+If you can’t get a Social Security number, you’ll need an ITIN to file your taxes.
+An unexpired passport is necessary.

 • Who Qualifies?

-The VITA Tax Clinic prepares tax returns for individuals or households with incomes less than $60,000 and assists with Facilitated Self Assistance (FSA) returns for individuals or households with incomes less than $60,000.
+The VITA Tax Clinic prepares tax returns for individuals or households with incomes less than $64,000.

 • What Do I Bring to the VITA Tax Clinic?